Awvor/git_test3/README.md

-This is Thomas first git project!
+This is Thomas first git project!!!!